fakoredeDamilola/ql-student-expenses-ionic/README.md

 4. Date ranges for Reports filter, Expenses Filter, Accounts Filter.
 5. Invite Students to another Expense Report, currently can only be associated with one Expense Report.
    -- Invite Students who already have an account, current behavior when a student is added to report, account created for them.
-6. Test Cases (unit tests and e2e), Documentation, Swagger Documentation update.
+6. Test cases (unit tests and e2e), Documentation, Swagger Documentation update.
-7. Trim api calls JSON objects, returning only the data needed for the specific view.
+7. Trim API calls JSON objects, returning only the data needed for the specific views, modify endpoints.

 # Bugs

-1. Reports Manager Creates Expense in their personal profile, expense is not associated with a report ioni
+1. Reports Manager Creates Expense in their personal profile, expense is not associated with a reportId.

 # Issues
 1. <a href="https://medium.com/flawless-app-stories/gyp-no-xcode-or-clt-version-detected-macos-catalina-anansewaa-38b536389e8d">No Xcode or CLT version detected!</a>